marcelrv/miflora/README.md

 pip install gattlib
 ```

-this requires Bluez 5.37 or higher to be installed as well
+this requires Bluez 5.37 or higher to be installed as well.
+Gattlib requires libbluetooth-dev and libboost-python-dev to be available as well.

 To run this as non-root run the following
 ```